mhmeadows63/scope-chain/README.md

 ### `this.noerror(arg1, arg2, arg3, ...)`

-As `this.noerror()` has any concept of an err arguments, the subsequent step function is called with all the available `argN` arguments.
+As `this.noerror()` has no concept of an err argument, the subsequent step function is called with all the available `argN` arguments.
 Arg1 may be an err value, but the `chain` functionality is ignorant of this.

 ## Attribute Copying

-Any attributes on the found on the _final_ function are copied to each of the four variant inner-next functions, but NOT copied back on completion.
+Any attributes found on the _final_ function are copied to each of the four variant inner-next functions, but NOT copied back on completion.
 This can useful is passing context to private implementations of asynchronous logic.

-The author has used this in an ExpressJS application to attach a unique index to each `req` object so that log-lines from interleaved request processing can be attributed to the original request that triggered the operation.
+The author used attribute-copying in an ExpressJS application to attach a unique index to each `req` object so that log-lines from interleaved requests could be attributed to the original ExpressJS request.

 ```
-app.use(function (req, res, next) { req.index = ++global.index; next() })
+app.use(function (req, res, next) {
+    req.index = ++global.index; next();
+});
 app.get('/', function (req, res, next) {
     next.index = req.index;
     chain(next, function () {
-        mysql(sql, this); // any logging from mysql can include the index
+        mysql(sql, this);
     }, function (rows, cols) {
         ...
     });
+});

+function mysql(sql, callback) { // cb(err, rows, cols)
+    debug(callback.index, sql, ...);
+    ...
 }
 ```